The Inversion

 To do that I need to quickly document the technical architecture of my vision of how things should be, to form the basis of the comparison.
 I don’t go into lots of detail about my vision or its justification or why it’s better, this is just about how there’s nothing out there that does what *I* want!

 The vision manifest in the Object Network and OnexOS is of “The Inversion”.
 This becomes apparent in a number of ways: an Imperative-to-Declarative flip, and turning apps inside out.
-It also propagates into the network architecture as the move from client-server to at least federated, and ultimately peer-to-peer.
+It also propagates into the network architecture as the move from client-server to at least federated, then via “Local-First” ultimately to full peer-to-peer.
+It can also be described as “app-free computing” or a “Data-First” philosophy, in analogy to “Local-First”.

 Imperative to Declarative